Power plant owners limit Toshiba's Westinghouse liabilities -sources

-WILMINGTON, Del/NEW YORK, May 14 (Reuters) - The owners of the Vogtle nuclear power plant in Georgia led by Southern Co agreed to cap Toshiba Corp's responsibility for guarantees for its bankrupt Westinghouse subsidiary, helping ease the Japanese electronics maker's financial stress, people familiar with the matter said Sunday.
+WILMINGTON, Del/NEW YORK (Reuters) - The owners of the unfinished Vogtle power plant in Georgia led by Southern Co agreed to cap Toshiba Corp's responsibility for its guarantees on the much-delayed nuclear project, helping ease the Japanese electronics maker's financial stress, people familiar with the matter said on Sunday.

-The agreement pegs Toshiba's guarantees for the unfinished Vogtle plant at about $3.6 billion, payable over at least three years, the people said, adding that the deal is not yet final.
+The agreement pegs Toshiba's guarantees for the unfinished Vogtle plant at about $3.6 billion, payable over at least three years, the people said, adding the deal was not yet final.

 The deal is also contingent on the owners of the incomplete V.C.
 Summer power plant in South Carolina, including utility company SCANA Corp, coming to a similar agreement with Toshiba, said the people, who could not be identified because the talks are not public.

-Toshiba's subsidiary Westinghouse is building the nuclear power plants for the U.S. utility companies, but filed bankruptcy in March due to cost overruns.
+Toshiba's Westinghouse subsidiary is building the nuclear power plants for the U.S. utility companies, but filed bankruptcy in March because of cost overruns.

+Toshiba's public shares have fallen by more than 40 percent, since it disclosed it would likely have to record billions in writedowns related to its U.S. nuclear business late last year.
+It said last month there was "substantial doubt" about its ability to continue as a going concern.

+Toshiba had said bankruptcy for Westinghouse would allow it to limit further exposure to costs at the projects.
+Reaching agreements with the owners is an important step toward resolving the company's financial problems.
+The company is also selling its chip business, estimated to be worth at least $17.7 billion to plug a $9 billion hole in its accounts.

 Toshiba and Westinghouse declined to comment.
 SCANA did not immediately return a request for comment.